 We’ve also tried this recipe with added instant coffee!
 Very, very yummy if you’re a coffee lover.

-Delicious and pretty toppings for this chickpea chocolate ice cream include more chocolate (of course), maple syrup, vegan caramel sauce, edible vegan cookie dough or brownies, oatmeal cookies, shredded coconut, coconut whipped cream and chopped nuts.
+Delicious and pretty toppings for this chickpea chocolate ice cream include more chocolate (of course), maple syrup, vegan caramel sauce, edible vegan cookie dough or black bean brownies, oatmeal cookies, shredded coconut, coconut whipped cream and chopped nuts.

 Delicious Vegan Ice Cream Flavors to Try